01binary/zeroweb/src/articles/investment-casting.md

 <img class="light-only" alt="making a rubber mold" src="./images/investment-casting-rubber.gif"/>
 <img class="dark-only" alt="making a rubber mold" src="./images/investment-casting-rubber-dark.gif"/>

-If you simply cut the master model out of the mold you will produce a _one-part mold_.
+If you cut the model out of the mold you will produce a _one-part mold_.
 Releasing a fragile wax pattern from this mold could be next to impossible without breaking it.
 For this reason, complex models require [two-part molds](https://www.youtube.com/watch?v=DEVi0mEaJJQ).

 You can also create additional geometry at this stage to _aid degassing_ or to _add strength_ to the wax pattern cast from the mold.